Ylevo/MDUploadHelper/readme.md

 ### Merge local json with online aggregate

-Same thing than [merge json maps](#Merge-json-maps) except with the online aggregate for TMO scrapers.
-You can now use whatever gist you want with the setting `aggregateGistId`, in case I disappear or you hate my guts.
+Same thing than [merge json maps](#Merge-json-maps) except with the online aggregate for TMO scrapers. **The online aggregate takes priority over existing values.**

+You can now use whatever gist you want with the setting `aggregateGistId`, in case I disappear or if you hate my guts.

 #### Settings used:
 - `uploaderFolder`